Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 Framing the Challenge

-Therefore, our tool now lets our users be the ones taking the decisions but use the AI tool as a means to reach the decision.
+Therefore, our tool now lets our users be the ones taking the decisions when building out their narrative but are able to use the AI tool as a means to reach the decision.
+Our new research direction was as below:

 Designing the Solution